k-Knight/FactorioSuperAdminControl/README.md

 The script makes use of the **[kminimalist library](https://github.com/k-Knight/kminimalist)** for handling event registrations, GUI element styling during runtime and manipulating Factorio API tables without numerous checks and conditions.

-## Adding extra modules during the cotrol stage
+## Adding extra modules during the control stage

 To register extra functionality during the control stage 3 following steps need to be done.